Stellar streams and dark substructure: the diffusion regime: Discussion

 \subsubsection{Time evolution of perturbations; impact of the velocity dispersion}

 Equation~(\ref{powerd}) describes the general time evolution of stream density perturbations, and this time evolution is illustrated in Fig.~\ref{fig:timeevo}.
-Noting that $P_{\Delta v}(k,t)\propto t$ (see Eq.~\ref{Pvpara}), the behaviour of $\Ps(k,t)$ at any fixed wavenumber $k$ is as follows.
-When $t\ll(k \sigma_0)^{-1}$, the impact of the velocity dispersion is negligible and $\Ps(k,t)\propto t^3$.
-But as $t$ approaches $(k\sigma_0)^{-1}$, the stream's velocity dispersion starts to become significant.
-When $t\gtrsim 2(k\sigma_0)^{-1}$, the power spectrum enters a steady state wherein the velocity dispersion suppresses power at the same rate that new power is injected.
-The power spectrum during this steady-state period is

-Eventually, velocities injected by substructure encounters start to significantly raise the stream's velocity dispersion.
+As we discussed in Section~\ref{sec:densitypower}, $\Ps(k,t)$ evidently goes through three distinct phases in its time evolution: \begin{enumerate} \item Initially, when $t\ll(k \sigma_0)^{-1}$, the impact of the velocity dispersion is negligible and $\Ps(k,t)\propto t^3$ (Eq.~\ref{earlypower}). \item When $t\gtrsim 2(k\sigma_0)^{-1}$, the power spectrum enters a steady state wherein the (initial) velocity dispersion suppresses power at the same rate that new power is injected (Eq.~\ref{staticpower}). \item Eventually, velocities injected by substructure encounters start to significantly raise the stream's velocity dispersion.
 This effect causes velocity dispersion-induced suppression to ultimately outpace the injection of new power, so the density power decays.
 The characteristic time-scale for this effect is $\sigma_0^2/D$, but as Fig.~\ref{fig:timeevo} shows, the transition from the steady state into the decaying regime is very gradual.
-When $t\gg \sigma_0^2/D$, $\Ps(k,t)\propto t^{-3/2}$.
-Mathematically it is possible to skip the steady-state phase if $D$ is sufficiently large, but in practice this is unlikely except at the largest scales.
+When $t\gg \sigma_0^2/D$, $\Ps(k,t)\propto t^{-3/2}$ (Eq.~\ref{decaypower}). \end{enumerate} It is possible to skip the steady-state phase if $D$ is sufficiently large, but in practice this is unlikely except at the largest scales.
 Because of the relationship $L\propto \sigma_0 t$ between the stream's length $L$ and its initial velocity dispersion, the power spectrum at any relevant wavenumber $k>2\pi/L$ enters the steady-state regime rapidly.